 Just east of Downtown Dallas, Deep Ellum has quickly become a hotspot for those looking to jam out to the live music, enjoy dinner with friends or capture the perfect picture at one of the many murals that are scattered throughout the neighborhood.

 Through a special initiative led by 42 Real Estate owner, Scott Rohrman, Deep Ellum has quickly resurfaced in the arts community, creating murals by locals and national artists.
-The 42 Murals project draws in visitors from Dallas and beyond with wild themes and imagery that were curated specifically by local artists and from around the world.
+The 42 Murals project has inspired other artists to showcase their work on the walls all around Dallas.

 With our shoelaces tied tight and our phones dialed into Instagram, we set out to discover the most unique murals around.
 Here's a look at what we saw along the way, including a few spots that you may have never seen before.